wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

     ]
   }
 ```
-The spreadsheet should be edited with in the above specified cell range.
+The spreadsheet should be edited within the above specified cell range.

 ## What's Next